abhaynayar/obsidian/notes/android.md

 In order to intercept HTTPS as well, we need a system-wide CA: [link](https://blog.ropnop.com/configuring-burp-suite-with-android-nougat/#install-burp-ca-as-a-system-level-trusted-ca), [link](https://stackoverflow.com/questions/13089694/adb-remount-permission-denied-but-able-to-access-super-user-in-shell-android).
 First download the Burp CA and start the emulator as writable (always):

 ```
-# convert burp CA to work with android
+# convert burp CA to work with Android
 $ openssl x509 -inform DER -in cacert.der -out cacert.pem
 $ openssl x509 -inform PEM -subject\_hash\_old -in cacert.pem |head -1
 $ mv cacert.pem 9a5ba575.0